-Medical weight loss: Also known as physician supervised weight loss, participation in a medical weight loss program is a likely prerequisite for surgery.
+Medical weight loss: Also known as physician-supervised weight loss, participation in a medical weight loss program is a likely prerequisite for surgery.
 This weight loss program may be required in the three or even six months leading up to surgery.
-During this time, patients will have to prove their participation and the treating physician will submit periodic evaluation to the insurance company.
+During this time, patients will have to prove their participation and the treating physician will submit periodic evaluations to the insurance company.

 Non-Surgical Weight Loss History: the patient may have to submit documentation of failed nonsurgical diet and exercise programs in the period before surgery.
 These can include commercial diets such as Jennie Craig and Weight Watchers.

 Smoking: Patients must quit smoking at least two months before surgery.